whacke/ECE-Thermostat/README.md

 # ECE-Thermostat
 Final Project for ECE 241, Spring of 2021.
-Project members are Will Hackemer and Caleb Niehues
+Project members are Will Hackemer and Caleb Niehues.